mona758/Bong-Joon-ho/README.md

 - It's for training purpose, made just for use programing concepts.
 - It was made by beinger in use CSS, so of course you'll see a lot of mistake.
 - The social media accounts isn't real, because it isn't a normal site.
+- This website isn't responsive, so you can see it well just in computers.

 *THIS WEBSITE WAS CREATED BY **RAHAF***